Who Gets the Test?

 The tests you need may depend on your heritage.
 Certain ethnic groups have a higher risk of certain diseases.
-For instance, people with eastern European or Ashkenazi backgrounds have a higher risk of Tay-Sachs disease and Canavan disease.
-African-Americans have a higher risk of sickle cell disease.
+For instance, people with eastern European or Ashkenazi Jewish backgrounds have a higher risk of Tay-Sachs disease and Canavan disease.
+Blacks have a higher risk of sickle cell disease.
 Whites have a higher risk of cystic fibrosis.

 What the Test Does

 Doctors use different types of genetic testing.
 Standard screenings check your baby's risk of birth defects such as Down syndrome, trisomy 18, trisomy 13, neural tube defects, and others.
-Carrier tests can show if you -- or the baby's father -- could carry genetic diseases.
+Carrier tests can show if you -- or the baby's father -- carry genetic diseases.
 These include cystic fibrosis, Fragile X syndrome, sickle cell disease, Tay-Sachs, and others.

 How the Test Is Done

 Genetic tests don't diagnose your baby with a disease.
 They only tell you if your baby has a higher risk.
 Your doctor may suggest follow-up tests, such as amniocentesis or CVS, to get more information.